 This convention is to protect your data.
-It’s just an extra layer of protection to make sure you have an unfiltered, untouch view to build more advanced views from.
+It’s just an extra layer of protection to make sure you have an unfiltered, untouched view to building more advanced views from.

 - Click on view tab and give your report the name of master.

 - Also make sure you set up your time zone.